Sign up to our mailing list

 Sir Christopher Wren's iconic Royal Hospital for Seamen (1694–1869)

 Shortly before her death, Queen Mary II, who co-reigned with her husband King William III from 1689 until 1694, commissioned the construction of a new charitable institution for the care of retired men who had served in the Royal Navy.
+In scale and design, it is one of the most ambitious charitable projects ever conceived.

 Who was Sir Christopher Wren?

-Sir Christopher Wren (1632 – 1723) is Britain’s greatest architect.
+Sir Christopher Wren (1632 – 1723) is one of Britain’s greatest architect.
 St Paul’s Cathedral in London, which took over 35 years to build, is his masterpiece.
 He was Surveyor-General to six English monarchs.
 His most famous buildings are often at the very centre of national life and ceremonials.
 They include Royal palaces, the Old Royal Naval College, the Royal Hospital, Chelsea and 52 churches built after the Great Fire of London in 1666.

 Wren entered Oxford University at 17 years of age in 1649/50 during the English Civil War.
 He was already well-known as an astronomer, mathematician and inventor before he took up architecture in his thirties.
 He taught himself architecture with the assistance of books.